connor-mccarthy/tf-ssgan/README.md

 ### Code

-This implementation abstracts away much of the complexity of creating a semi-supervised GAN (SSGAN) so that you can implement one via the Keras Model API.
+This implementation uses the simple Keras [`Model`](https://www.tensorflow.org/api_docs/python/tf/keras/Model) API.
 This makes it easy to implement an SSGAN for diverse classification problems.

 ```python
 from tf_ssgan import SSGAN